 Application Process & Timeline

-The application deadline has been extended!
-Applications are now due by Tuesday, February 28, 2023.
-All applicants will be notified of their acceptance status (including financial support) by March 10, 2023.
+Applications are due by February 23, 2024.
+All applicants will be notified of their acceptance status (including financial support) by March 2024.

 The application can be found here.